pulumi/terraform-provider-vsphere/website/docs/r/file.html.markdown

 page_title: "VMware vSphere: vsphere_file"
 sidebar_current: "docs-vsphere-resource-storage-file"
 description: |-
   Provides a VMware vSphere virtual machine file resource.
-This can be used to upload files (e.g. vmdk disks) from the Terraform host machine to a remote vSphere or copy fields within vSphere.
+This can be used to upload files (e.g. vmdk disks) from the host machine to a remote vSphere or copy fields within vSphere.
 ---

 # vsphere\_file

-The `vsphere_file` resource can be used to upload files (such as virtual disk files) from the host machine that Terraform is running on to a target datastore.
+The `vsphere_file` resource can be used to upload files (such as virtual disk files) from the host machine that this provider is running on to a target datastore.
 The resource can also be used to copy files between datastores, or from one location to another on the same datastore.